Skip to main content

 Image used with permission by copyright holder

-New York City’s Refinery Rooftop features a glass roof, so you can enjoy the view no matter what season.
-This spritz, created by In Good Company Hospitality’s cocktail curator Will Benedetto, is especially perfect for enjoying during the warmer months.
+New York City’s Refinery Rooftop features a glass roof so that you can enjoy the view no matter the season.
+This spritz, created by In Good Company Hospitality’s cocktail curator, Will Benedetto, is especially perfect for enjoying during the warmer months.

 Ingredients